 In pigs, after intramuscular administration of the product, inflammatory reactions may occur.
-They may persist up to 28 days after the injection.
+They may persist up to 28 days after the injection In dogs, a moderate and transient local reaction (such as oedema) may occur.

 The frequency of adverse reactions is defined using the following convention: